 - Medicare card if you don't have a Medicare card please call (03) 8345 3012

-- Health Care Card if you have one
+- · Health care card, if you have one

-- Private health insurance card if you have one
+- Private health insurance card, if you have one

-- Any medications that you take including non-prescription medications such as herbal medicines or vitamins
+- Any medications that you take including nonprescription medications such as herbal medicines or vitamins

-- Something to read
+- · Something to read

 - Sleepwear, preferably night dresses

 - Dressing gown

 - Slippers

-- Toiletries including toothbrush and toothpaste
+- · Toiletries including, toothbrush and toothpaste

-- Glasses, if you wear them
+- · Glasses, if you wear them

-- Freshly cleaned CPAP machine (if required)
+- Freshly cleaned CPAP machine (if required).

-- A small bag for clothing and other items.

 Private patients will need to settle their hospital account on admission.
-If you do not have your private health insurance card with you, you will need to pay by cash, cheque, or credit card at the Accounts office on the ground floor of the main building.
+If you do not have your private health insurance card with you, you will need to pay by cash, cheque or credit card at the accounts office on the ground floor of the main building.